nvda-es/devguides_translation/original_docs/spladdoninternals.md

 #### Custom column announcement order: What to announce and how

 Track Dial routine also allowed another top request to come to life: column announcement order.
 This allows you (broadcaster) to hear columns in specific order and to exclude certain columns from being announced.

-This is housed in reportFocus method in the main track item class.
+Until 2020, custom column announcement order handler resided in reportFocus method in the main track item class.
+In late 2020, this was split into a custom track name getter, as track name announcement was revised to use SysListView32 routines directly (prior to this, track item class relied on default IAccessible implementation).

-In order to use this, you must tell NVDA to not use screen order (add-on settings dialog).
-Then open column announcement dialog and check the columns you wish to hear, then use the columns list to set column announcement order.
+In order to use this, you must tell NVDA to not use screen order (add-on settings dialog's column announcement panel, or in 21.01 and later, press NVDA+V while focused on playlist viewer item to toggle this).
+Then from the same settings panel (column announcement), check the columns you wish to hear and/or use the columns list to set column announcement order.
 The column announcement order is a list box with two buttons: move up and down.

-Once column order and included columns are defined, NVDA will use this information to build track item description text.
-This is done by repeatedly calling the column retriever routine for columns you wish to hear, then using the column order you defined to build parts of the description text (a combination of a list and str.join is used).
+Once column order and included columns are defined, NVDA will use this information to build track property text.
+Prior to 2021, this was track description, later shifting to building track name text.
+This is done by repeatedly calling the column retriever routine for columns you wish to hear, then using the column order you defined to build parts of the property text (a combination of a list and str.join is used).

 For example, if NVDA is told to announce title and artist (in that specific order), NVDA will first locate title, then will add artist information.
 This is then presented as, "Title: some title, Artist: some artist".

-It is also possible to suppress announcement of column headers, and this is controlled by the column header announcement checkbox in add-on settings.
+It is also possible to suppress announcement of column headers.
+Until 2020, add-on settings shipped with a dedicated checkbox to toggle header announcement.
+From 2021 onwards, NVDA's table row/column header setting is used to set column header announcement for Studio track columns.

+##### Track name versus description?

+Until 2020, because Studio's track item class relied mostly on default IAccessible implementation, track description recorded trakc properties.
+For this reason, whenever custom column order or inclusion were defined, reportFocus method would construct a custom track description text based on the custom column order.
+This changed in add-on 20.11 when SysListView32 routines took a greater role in defining track items, and since NVDA builds custom text for item names based on column information, Studio's track item class will also construct custom item name based on custom column order and inclusion if defined.
+Because of this, from late 2020, column builder was split into a different method, namely a custom item name getter which is the method used by NVDA to retrieve name text for a control.

 #### Track Columns Explorer: Retrieve information from specific columns